The NIHR is the most integrated health research system in the world, and the largest national clinical research funder in Europe.

 The NIHR supports research studies through our funding programmes, training and support for health researchers, and through providing world-class research facilities.
 We also support dialogue between the life sciences industry and charities to benefit all, and facilitate the involvement of patients and the public to make research more effective.

-The NIHR Clinical Research Network (CRN) supported 204 studies on ageing research, 57 of which were new studies, and recruited 87,637 patients to studies last year (2018/19).
+The NIHR Clinical Research Network (CRN) supported 204 studies on genomics and rare diseases research, 57 of which were new studies, and recruited 87,637 patients to studies last year (2018/19).

 Every year, thousands of babies are born in the UK who do not develop normally because of errors in their genetic makeup.
 Currently, diagnosis is restricted to a small minority; up to half of children with severe developmental disorders of probable genetic origin remain without a diagnosis.